PinturaW/GHB/README.md

 ## 🎯 About the Project

 This project was developed for the **GHB Open Innovation Hackathon 2025**, hosted by the Government Housing Bank of Thailand (ธอส.).
-It addresses one of Thailand’s most pressing financial inclusion challenges: helping low- to middle-income individuals—especially those in the informal economy—gain access to housing finance.
+It addresses one of Thailand’s most pressing financial inclusion challenges: helping low to middle income individuals especially those in the informal economy gain access to housing finance.

 ### ✅ Key Objectives:
 - Provide income visibility for users lacking formal pay slips